The Window Seat by William Orpen,1901

 Additionally, in truth, I have been seriously side-lined by US news: anxiety, horror, alarm, fascination … all of that.
 I know I’m not the only one!
 This gif expresses the problem perfectly:

-This classic New Yorker cartoon by Victoria Roberts expresses my state of mind!
+This classic New Yorker cartoon by Victoria Roberts expresses any author’s state of mind!

 The 1-sentence formula